equinor/ert/docs/rst/manual/reference/workflows/configuring_jobs.rst

 	ARG_TYPE   2    STRING       -- The third argument should be a string - the default.
 	ARGLIST    <ARG0> <ARG1>     -- A list of arguments to pass on to the executable

-The MIN_ARG,MAX_ARG and ARG_TYPE arguments are used to validate workflows.
+The MIN_ARG, MAX_ARG and ARG_TYPE arguments are used to validate workflows.

 Note
 ____